vtjoeh/z-band-iptv/screenshots/readme.md

 \
 \
 ![Default tab](https://github.com/vtjoeh/z-band-iptv/assets/16569532/a835582e-1cdb-4cd9-96e6-f33d627dcfc5)
-Default page with up to ten "favorites" from a Content Group, volume buttons and Encoder Standby.
+**Default tab** shown with up to ten "favorites" from a Z-TV Content Group.
 Volume buttons on this page control the Cisco video device volume.
 The 'TV Off' button puts the decoder in standby mode.
 \
 \